-BMS, in line with UT-wide developments, adopts Impact by Design as the preferred working method.
+BMS, in line with UT-wide conversation, adopts Impact by Design as the preferred working method.
 Impact by Design calls for setting a clear dot on the horizon in terms of intended impact and then defining the path to achieve this.
 To do this, one can think back from the intended impact to the current situation, and see what steps are needed to get there.
-Reaching this intended impact is embedded in all phases of a project [7].
-Making impact, in line with that dot on the horizon, is part of the very design of our activities.
+Reaching this intended impact, in line with that dot on the horizon, is part of the very design of our activities.
 Impact by Design respects the differences between disciplines, projects and researchers, but does acknowledge that we can all make our own impact and plan accordingly to achieve it.